vpkgs/slog/README.md

 ## Motivation
 V's `log` have to be mutable when log things.
-It's quite difficult to use I thought.
+It was difficult to use for me.

 I like `tracing` in Rust, so I used that as main reference.